-Financial Aid Suspension
+Financial Aid Ineligible

 Students who do not meet one or more of the satisfactory academic progress standards at the completion of the semester after being on Financial Aid Warning are no longer eligible to receive financial aid.
-Students who complete the semester with a 0.0 percent completion rate of attempted credit hours that is the result of earning only letter grades of F and or W (withdrawal) will automatically be placed on Financial Aid Suspension for the following semester, without having a semester of Financial Aid Warning.
-If a student is placed on Financial Aid Suspension, they have a right to file an appeal.
+If a student is Financial Aid Ineligible, they have a right to file an appeal.
 A student may also re-establish eligibility by meeting SAP Standards while paying on their own.